Published: 2024-09-01

 Kubb v3

 Kubb v3 is a major release.
-Here's what changed.
+Here is what changed.

 What is Kubb?

-Kubb automates code generation from OpenAPI specs: API clients, TypeScript types, Zod schemas, React Query hooks, and more.
-If you're new to Kubb, check the docs.
+Kubb generates code from OpenAPI specs: API clients, TypeScript types, Zod schemas, React Query hooks, and more.
+New to Kubb?
+Start with the docs.

 - Updated plugin architecture

 The plugin architecture was overhauled.
-Generation is faster and the CLI now shows a progress bar so you can see what's running.
+Generation runs faster, and the CLI shows a progress bar so you can see what is running.

 | Left: v3 | Right: v2 |